KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 -   **Entropy Amplifiers (⟿⁻, ✴⁻, ❋⁻):** Distortions that spread to neighboring field threads, corrupting them.
 -   **Isolation Fractures (◈⁻, ╫⁻, ∞⁻):** Mechanisms that break connective tissue across field membranes, spreading fragmentation through voids.

 > **Guiding Principle:** Inversion is Misalignment, Not Destruction.
-Every inversion holds a trace of its upright function.
+Every inversion holds a trace of its aligned function.
 Even in collapse, threaded recoverability remains, waiting for re-alignment, not elimination.

 ---